John Clarke (businessman)

 Clarke built a doric pavilion to cover Congress Spring, which was torn down in 1876 when Frederick Law Olmsted redesigned the park and reconstructed in the 1970s.

 Clarke planned and named Circular Street in Saratoga Springs, and in 1832 he built a Greek Revival mansion there overlooking Congress Park.
 He donated land to build an Episcopal church on the south-east corner of Circular Street and Union Avenue (then called East Congress Street).
 A change of plans resulted in the location moving to Washington Street where the Bethesda Episcopal Church was built in 1842.

-However the original plan caused the site to be christened Temple Grove, and later the Temple Grove Ladies Seminary, a predecessor of Skidmore College was constructed on the site.

 Clarke began to accumulate land east of Congress Park from the time he arrived in Saratoga Springs.
 At his death he owned nearly 1000 acres.